maayanzahavi/YouTubeProject-Server/README.md

   ```

 * Open MongoDB on your computer.
-**Notice:**  a JavaScript script will automatically run and initialize the DataBase when you first run the server.
+**Note:**  a JavaScript script will automatically run and initialize the DataBase when you first run the server.
 Please make sure you don't have other collections named Users, Videos,    or Comments.

 ## See the web application
 * Run the server using npm start.